 Intricate patterns on Europa's surface caused by the ice flowing and fracturing under tidal stress from Jupiter.

-Europa is completely covered with ice - the smoothest object in the Solar System lo is covered with volcanos: the most volcanically active world in the Solar System.
+lo is covered with volcanos: the most volcanically active world in the Solar System.

 Tidal stress keeps the interior of lo molten; lo's red-orange colour is from sulphur and its compounds.